seleniumbase/SeleniumBase/examples/chart_maker/ReadMe.md

                  use this to select which one.
-    title - The title displayed for the chart. subtitle - The subtitle displayed for the chart. data_name - Set the series name.
-Useful for multi-series charts. unit - The description label given to the chart's y-axis values. zero - If True, the y-axis always starts at 0.
+    title - The title displayed for the chart. subtitle - The subtitle displayed for the chart. data_name - The series name.
+Useful for multi-series charts.
+                If no data_name, will default to using "Series 1". unit - The description label given to the chart's y-axis values. zero - If True, the y-axis always starts at 0.
 (Default: False). libs - The option to include Chart libraries (JS and CSS files).